zankia/damas-core/API.md

 ## /api/search_mongo

-The MongoDB find methods are exposed here in order to provide a powerful search with many options.
+We expose the MongoDB find and cursor methods here in order to provide a powerful search with many options.
 It is only available when the server runs a MongoDB database to store the data.

 __damas.search_mongo(`query`, [`sort`, `limit`, `skip`, `callback`])__